Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

 Now we can start doing some conditional rendering related to whether we have a user or not.
 Remember, at the moment the user is set to `false`.
 We could put some sign in the NavBar to indicate that a user is logged in or not.

 We can take that a step further, and create an 'imitation' login function on the AuthContext.
-All it needs to do is to update the state of the user variable with some fake account details.
-Now put that login function into the Provider value so we can access it from anywhere!
-Let's log in from the NavBar.
+All it needs to do is to update the state of the user variable.
+You could even write a function that takes input data and creates a dummy user!
+I'm just going to set my user to `true`.
 If you also want to logout, you'll just have to create a function that does the opposite.

 ```ts
 const login = () => {